kubernetes/website/docs/concepts/workloads/controllers/garbage-collection.md

 object is still visible via the REST API, its `deletionTimestamp` is set, and its metadata.finalizers contains "foregroundDeletion".
 Then the garbage collector deletes the dependents.
-Once the garbage collector has deleted all dependents whose ownerReferences.blockOwnerDeletion=true, it will finally delete the object.
+Once the garbage collector has deleted all dependents whose ownerReference.blockOwnerDeletion=true, it will finally delete the object.

+Note that in the "foregroundDeletion", only dependents with ownerReference.blockOwnerDeletion block the deletion of the owner object.
+In 1.7, we will add an admission controller that disallows a user without the delete permission of the owner object to set blockOwnerDeletion to true, so that such a user cannot delay the deletion of the owner.
+For ownerReferences set up by a controller, blockOwnerDeletion is set to true.
+So in most use cases, users do not need to manually modify this field.

 To control whether delete dependent objects or delete them in foreground/background, set the deleteOptions.propagationPolicy to "Orphan", "Foregound", or "Background" respectively.

-The default garbage collection policy for controller resources is `orphan`.
+The default garbage collection policy for many controller resources is `orphan`, including ReplicationController, ReplicaSet, StatefulSet, DaemonSet, and Deployment.
 So unless you specify otherwise, dependent objects are orphaned.

 Here's an example that deletes dependents in background: